Soheab/vacefron.py/docs.md

 The url of the image

 #### await Image.read()
-This will return a BytesIO object, which can be passed to discord.File() with a filename for [discord.py](https://github.com/Rapptz/discord.py):
+This will return a [io.BytesIO](https://docs.python.org/3/library/io.html#binary-i-o) object, which can be passed to discord.File() with a filename for [discord.py](https://github.com/Rapptz/discord.py):
 ```py
 npc_meme = await vac_api.npc("ah yes", "no u")
 npc_bytes = await npc_meme.read() # <_io.BytesIO object at 0x0438DFC8> - BytesIO object.
 await ctx.send(file=discord.File(npc_bytes, filename="npc.png"))
 ```
+\
+You can set `bytesio` to `False` if you want the bytes instead of an `io.BytesIO` object.

 ## RankCard
 This object gets returned from `.rank_card()`